 Select Tokens -> Import Tokens, select “OATH CSV” and the file you just created.

-Third and last you can use the privacyIDEA Web UI to enroll a Yubikey AES mode token, if you have initialized the yubikey with the external ykpersonalize tool.
+Third and last you can use the privacyIDEA Web UI to enroll a Yubikey AES mode token, if you have initialized the yubikey with an external YubiKey personalization tool 1.

 In the field “Test Yubikey” push the Yubikey button.
-This will grab the yubikey’s public identifier and also determine the length of the otp value.
-The field OTP value is automatically filled.
+This will determine the length of the otp value and the field OTP length is automatically filled.

 Yubico servers use